 Software Engineer

 Overview: Software engineers, a.k.a. software developers, build computer systems and applications.
-Wielding computer science and programming skills, these sought-after professionals design, develop, and improve upon the programs we rely on every day, such as business and productivity apps, operating systems, and social networks.
+Wielding computer science and programming skills, these sought-after professionals design, develop, and improve the programs we rely on daily, such as business and productivity apps, operating systems, and social networks.

-Requirements: Software engineers typically need at least a bachelor’s degree in computer science, computer engineering, software development, or a similar field of study.
+Requirements: Software engineers typically need a bachelor’s degree in computer science, computer engineering, software development, or a similar field.

 Average Salary: $105,000